-Whatever your reasons for considering a German language program, you’re in good company.
+Whatever your reasons for considering a German language program, you’re in great company.
 The German IS and IE programs in Miami-Dade have grown by leaps and bounds since their introduction thirty years ago.
 Today, the families in our four schools hail from more than thirty nationalities and speak more native languages at home than we can keep track of.
 But we’re all united by our interest in giving our children the best possible education and prospects for the future.

 You may find yourself thinking, “But we don’t speak German at home, so how can this work for us?”
 While some of the families in the IS and IE programs include at least one German-speaking parent, the majority of our families don’t speak German at home.
 This means their children’s first exposure to German happened at school.
 Each May, our graduating high school seniors are a testament to the fact that the program can and does work.

 Aside from the advantage of being less well known or “in demand”, which means it’s (potentially) easier to gain admittance, the German IS and IE programs offer your child distinct advantages well beyond just learning a language.

 Let’s take a look at a few of them.

 A Strong Curriculum

 Our highly trained native German-speaking teachers instruct students in the rigorous academic program established by the state of North Rhine-Westfalia in Germany.
 This curriculum meets or exceeds the objectives and requirements of the Miami-Dade County Public Schools system.

 Our middle school IS students take German at an Advanced Placement level and regularly win top honors in high-school level language competitions.

 German Speakers Are Unique

 According to a recent survey, just 10% of Americans can hold a fluent conversation in German, while about 55% of Americans can speak Spanish fluently and 17% can speak French.
 German speakers in the US are unique!